 - Is there a headphone jack?

 We could go crazy with a few more measures, but audio is pretty straightforward.
-Issues with bitrate will present itself in the frequency response test, and so on.
+Issues with bitrate will present themselves in other tests, and so on.
 Models without a headphone jack will not get points for that category.

 What you should know